Raggastan/ESP8266/Knowledge/Course.md

 Basically, it is like there is a `void main()` function in C++ with the first few lines being the setup() and a while(1) loop right after.

+I issued a error code 1 when uploading : I am on linux, I had to run `sudo chmod a+rw /dev/ttyUSB0` with `ttyUSB0` being the USB port where the board is plugged in.

 ## Language

 Don't you dare forgetting the semicolon again.